 New proceedings concerning Mr Krapivin's parental responsibility and contact rights were brought in December 2014.
 The courts reassessed the situation but, again taking into account the fact that the child had been living with his grandmother since the age of three, was attached to her and wanted to continue living with her, and that Mr Krapivin's work required long absences, found that the child remaining with his grandmother would be more favourable to his development.
 However, the courts considered that the child, by that time almost ten years old, had the right to communicate with his father.
 In particular, Mr Krapivin had in fact established and maintained regular contact with his son, at school, over the telephone and the Internet.
 Furthermore, he made regular child maintenance payments and there was no evidence that he had any harmful influence on his son, who moreover expressed the wish to have contact with his father.

-Relying on Article 8 (right to respect for family life), Mr Krapivin alleges that the Russian courts denied him the right to have contact with his son.
-Further relying on Article 6 § 1 (right to a fair hearing), he also complains that he was not able to attend one of the hearings on his case - in May 2013 - because the courts had failed to notify him.
+Relying in particular on Article 8 (right to respect for family life), Mr Krapivin alleged that the Russian courts had denied him the right to have contact with his son.